Kingston, Cambridgeshire

-Kingston is a small village and parish in the East of England region and the county Cambridgeshire in the United Kingdom.
+Kingston is a small village and parish in the East of England region and the county Cambridgeshire, England.
 Situated 7 miles to the west of Cambridge, the population at the time of the 2001 census was 214, increasing to 238 at the 2011 Census.

 The ancient parish is 1907 acres in size, at an altitude of between 80 and 250 feet.
 The land is largely agricultural, with Kingston Wood covering around 100 acres.

 History

 The discovery of Bronze Age and Iron Age flint tools and pottery in the parish indicate that Kingston's location on a gravel spur above two streams has been occupied for millennia.
 Additional finds in the Old Rectory garden suggest there may also have been a Roman villa site here.

 The name Kingston, meaning "the king's manor", implies that the village was, prior to the Norman Conquest, a royal vill.
 It remained in the possession of the crown at the time of the Domesday Book in 1086.

 The village thrived in medieval times, and was the third most-populous parish in Longstow hundred in 1327.
 In 1306 the lord of the manor, Constantine Mortimer, was granted the right to hold a weekly market on Tuesdays, as well as two annual fairs around the festivals of St Margaret and St Luke (19–21 July and 17–19 October).
 The market and fairs lapsed at some point over the next few centuries and the population fell sharply to leave Kingston as one of the smallest parishes by population.
 There are a number of late medieval houses remaining, and many others date from the 17th and 18th centuries.
 There are 21 listed buildings and structures in the village.

 Electricity and mains water did not arrive in Kingston until after the Second World War, with water previously obtained from the village well or farm pumps.